ophwug/docs/README.md

 ## Discords of Note

-There may be links to Discord conversations.
+There will be links to Discord conversations.

 You must join the server with an invite linked for links to channels to work.

 * [comma.ai Discord (If unmarked and a link to Discord, it will be this)](https://discord.comma.ai/)
   * [#hw-three-3x](https://discord.com/channels/469524606043160576/871838269405556736)
 * [openpilot enthusiasts Discord (OPC), a degenerate community offshoot Discord](https://discord.gg/rRB7eDKccy)

+This document is generally discussed here and there in [#hw-three-3x](https://discord.com/channels/469524606043160576/871838269405556736).
+However, you're welcome to just make and discuss in the [GitHub issues](https://github.com/ophwug/docs/issues) of this repository too.

 ## General Notes